ChukwumaA/WeekOneChallenge/ReadMe.md

 ````
-This hold week one challenge
+This holds week one challenge